| Read the following in sequence or jump to: Britain

 succeeded in what the King wished from America or the King wouldn't have entrusted him

 later to be the Crown Prince's tutor in London.
+Europe and RussiaAfter end of WWI, Britain has adopted in

 general its previous policy of isolationism (en3ezaleyah,الإنعزالية= not to be involved in international relations).
 Europe was left to France.